-How behavioral and demographic audiences perform on Amazon
+How behavioural and demographic audiences perform on Amazon

 By: Jessie Liu, Sr. Analytics and Media Manager